SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

 2 examples, 0 failures
 ```
 ### Review and reflect
 Okay, so at this point we need to take a step back and review and reflect on what we have done.
-There is a series of questions you need to ask yourself:
+There are a series of questions you need to ask yourself:
 1. How does flow control work?
 2. Can you come up with another example of flow control that you could have used here?
 3. How does the `%` operator work?